Travel Insurance

 Most credit cards offer limited or no coverage for medical expenses while traveling.
 Even premium cards typically focus on medical evacuation rather than actual treatment costs.

 Credit card “medical benefits” typically refer to travel accident insurance, which covers catastrophic events resulting in death or severe dismemberment.
-This narrow focus leaves the vast majority of travel medical situations, such as food poisoning or a twisted ankle, completely unprotected.
+This narrow focus leaves the vast majority of travel medical situations completely unprotected.

 For international travelers, this creates a perilous coverage gap.
-With U.S. health insurance plans typically providing minimal coverage abroad and Medicare offering none, relying solely on credit card protection could leave you facing out-of-pocket medical bills ranging from thousands to hundreds of thousands of dollars.
+With U.S. health insurance plans typically providing minimal coverage abroad and Medicare offering none, relying solely on credit card protection could leave you facing high out-of-pocket medical bills.

 Travel Insurance Medical Coverage